raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

   --- /hint ---
   --- hint ---
-  Here is some pseudo code which will help with the structure of your program:
+  Here is some pseudocode that will help with the structure of your program:

   ```Python
   public_key = 28